Aggressor squadron: Taiwan

 The 46th Imaginary Enemy Squadron of the Republic of China Air Force was established in 1972 under the guidance of the US Military Assistance Advisory Group in Taiwan.
 It used the F-86 Sabre aircraft from 1972 to 1977, the F-5A/B Freedom Fighter from 1977 to 1981, and now it uses F-5E/F Tiger II fighters as aggressors.
 The squadron is located at the Zhi-Hang Air Base in Taitung.

 Turkey

 Established in 1966 and restructured in 1992, 132nd Squadron of the Turkish Air Force, as defined by the unique "weapons and tactics" concept, which is a combination regular fighter, test flight and tactics development duties, it is the sole aggressor squadron of Turkey.
 The squadron is based at the Konya Air Base and operates F-16 Fighting Falcons since 2007.

+Pakistan

+The No. 29 Squadron of the Pakistan Air Force is an elite adversary simulation unit established in January 2019 operating from PAF Base Mushaf, the squadron mainly utilizes F-16 Fighting Falcons.
+Operating under the Combat Commander's School (CCS) / Airpower Centre of Excellence (ACE), the squadron focuses on training frontline pilots through realistic, complex combat scenarios.

 Soviet Union

 The Soviet Air Forces began a program known as the 1521st Center for Combat Employment, located in Mary, Turkmen SSR, in 1970.
 The program was prompted by the poor performance of Soviet-supplied aircraft in the Middle East and by the equivalent American programmes.
-Before that the Air Force units used some of its own planes in MV roles, the MV standing for Modyeliruyemyiy Vrag which translates as “simulated enemy”.
+Before that the Air Force units used some of its own planes in MV roles, the MV standing for Modyeliruyemyiy Vrag which translates as "simulated enemy".

 The unit was also known as the 1521st Aviation Base, and consisted of 3 squadrons: